 The aim is to build a relationship and nurture your prospect along the sales funnel by adding value.
 That way, you can earn their trust to the point where you warrant a phone call or meeting to try and close your prospect or lead into a sale.

 After you’ve sent the welcome message, give it a week before sending your first Relationship Building Message.
-Then send a message every 2-3 weeks to keep the relationship going, to keep your prospects and leads engaged in order to develop a relationship.
+Then send a message every 2-3 weeks to keep your prospects and leads engaged in order to develop a relationship.

 Trust happens over time, and by regularly messaging and adding value, you keep your prospects interested and engaged, and yourself top of mind.